prwhitegsf/OrderBook/README.md

 ### To Do

-Test Sell Market, Sell Stop, Cancel
+Test Sell Stop basic fcuntionality

+get rid of all the getters and setters in orders.
+Just access through members

 Add checks and processing for when resting orders cross the bid/ask

 eod orders